DanaAnad/JsonServerAngularMusicApp/README.md

 ## Development server

 - download or clone the repository.
-- install Node JS, NPM and Angular CLI on your computer using yarn install orn npm install command in shell.
+- install Node JS, NPM and Angular CLI on your computer using yarn install or npm install command in shell.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.